Scholarships and Discounts

 Dr. Félix Menchacatorre taught on and directed the Spain programs for 25 years, building programs in San Sebastián, Bilbao/Getxo, Madrid, and Alicante.
 Additionally, he was instrumental in developing other programs and shaping what USAC is today.
 This $500 memorial scholarship available each semester to students attending the San Sebastián or Bilbao programs.

-Students attending the Heredia program during the fall 2015 or spring 2016 term are eligible to apply for these scholarships.
+Students attending the Florianópolis program during the summer 2016, fall 2016 or spring 2017 terms are eligible to apply for this scholarship.
 Multiple awards will be given in the amount of $500.

 Massey University Scholarship (New Zealand)